 2. Empower employees

 Employees are less likely to cause an incident when they are confident in their interactions with data that must adhere to security protocols.
 After all, human error is the major cause of breaches and attacks.
-Human error was found to be the leading cause of government security breaches in 2015, accounting for 37% of all instances.
+Human error was the leading cause of government security breaches in 2015, accounting for 37% of all instances.
 Security awareness training is the solution for reducing the risk of human error and empowering your government employees.
 This training will teach them how to keep the organisation safe when utilising technology, so they won't have to guess what security measures to take.

 3. Protect assets